Quantum Enhancement of Thermalization

 Despite being of genuine quantum nature, the phenomenon of thermalization enhancement that we encounter here cannot be attributed to the occurrence of resonances in the many-body spectrum caused by accidental near-degeneracies of energy levels.
 To demonstrate this, we show in Fig.~\ref{fig:fig3} the time evolution of the mean site populations and their corresponding variance in the presence of weak disorder.
 The latter is generated by randomly chosen onsite energies drawn from the uniform intervals $[-0.05U,0.05U]$ (left column) and $[-0.25U,0.25U]$ (right column of Fig.~\ref{fig:fig3}).
-Considering, for $L{=}7$ and $J/U{=}0.25$, an initial coherent state with the staggered populations $|0,2,0,2,0,2,0\rangle$ (which in a disorder-free context can give rise to various resonances and near-degeneracies due to its high symmetry), we clearly see that the presence of these weak random energies inhibits equilibration on a long-time scale, even when quantitatively accounting for the fact that the mean thermal site occupancies in the eigenstate thermalization hypothesis regime are no longer uniform for such a specific disorder realization \cite{supmat}.
-This phenomenon, which is akin to many-body localization \cite{Abanin19}, can be attributed to dynamical localization \cite{FishmanGrempelPrange82,Ishikawa2007} in Fock space impeding, through destructive interference, the exploration of the system's entire ergodic domain.
-Rather intriguingly, however, no significant effect of the presence of this weak disorder can be found at short and intermediate time scales, $ U t {\lesssim} 10$, when QET sets in.
-We infer from this finding that the enhancement of thermalization is a rather robust phenomenon that does not rely on fine tuning of system parameters.
-In spectral terms, while QET cannot be attributed to near-degeneracies of individual energy levels, we conjecture that it arises from an approximate resonance between \emph{groups} of energy levels, namely those that are associated with the occupancy distribution of the initial coherent state and its counterparts obtained through permutations of the occupancies among the lattice sites.
-Classical transport between these groups of levels is slow for weak hopping, and quantum effects similar to tunneling allow the system to bridge across slowly diffusive phase-space regions.
+Considering, for $L{=}7$ and $J/U{=}0.25$, an initial coherent state with the staggered populations $|0,2,0,2,0,2,0\rangle$ (which in a disorder-free context can give rise to various resonances and near-degeneracies due to its high symmetry), we clearly see that the presence of these weak random energies inhibits equilibration on a long-time scale, even when quantitatively accounting for the fact that the mean thermal site occupancies are no longer uniform for such a specific disorder realization \cite{supmat}.
+This slowing down of thermalization is attributed to the disordered system possessing a large number of localized (nonthermal) eigenstates that violate the eigenstate thermalization hypothesis \cite{deutsch1991quantum, srednicki1994chaos}.
+Dynamical localization in Fock space then hinders the exploration of the system's entire chaotic domain through destructive interference \cite{FishmanGrempelPrange82,Ishikawa2007}.